Polypilot product mascot

 Project ideas are meant to help inspire student thinking about their own project.
 Students are in the driver seat of their research and are free to use any or none of the ideas shared by their mentors.

 What are the ethics of Abortion?
 Do rich countries have moral obligations to help poorer countries?
 What should the top marginal tax rate of a country be?
 These are all important questions for any of us to ask, and yet are very difficult to answer.
-One reason is that they all involve important philosophical ideas and assumptions that are not frequently discussed.
+One reason is that they all involve important philosophical ideas and assumptions that can be difficult to recognize and understand.
 This is where I can be of assistance.
-I have studied each of these questions -- and many others -- from a philosophical perspective and can help you understand your moral beliefs and how your moral beliefs shape your political beliefs.
-Once you've come to a conclusion, we will consider opposing beliefs, the merits and failings of them, and culminate this thinking with writing a paper that both promotes your belief and defends it from the opposing view.
+I have studied each of these questions--and many others--from a philosophical perspective and can help you understand the philosophical issues that inform issues in the world.
+Such a project could deeply analyze one topic, or offer a survey of a few.
+We will consider opposing beliefs, the merits and failings of them, and culminate this thinking with writing a paper that both promotes your belief and defends it from the opposing view.
 You'll improve your critical thinking, writing, and understanding of politics in one project.

 How to Write an Argument.